GBG and Beer Scoring

 What Pub, Beer Scoring and the Good Beer Guide

 You are probably aware of the 'Good Beer Guide', CAMRA's flagship publication which lists the best pubs in the UK.
 However, what you may not know is how those pubs are selected to appear in the Guide.
 The answer is that it is largely via beer scores submitted by CAMRA members from all over the country.
-So if you are a CAMRA member you can send in beer scores.
-If you've ever wondered why your favourite pub isn't in the Guide, this may well be because you, and others, haven't entered scores rating the quality of beer there.
+So if you are a CAMRA member you can enter beer scores.
+If you've ever wondered why your favourite pub isn't in the Guide, this may well be because members (including yourself) visiting the pub have not scored the beers on offer.
 By beer scoring, you can contribute to the process of selection of pubs that go in the Good Beer Guide.

 GBG Selection – Somerset Branch

-The Somerset Branch of CAMRA have 51 entries in the Good Beer Guide.
+The Somerset Branch of CAMRA has 51 entries in the Good Beer Guide.
 These are selected from a combination of the submitted beer scores and nominations from Branch Members.
-All pubs that appear in the guide and those who may not make it through to the final selection, go through a surveying process where selected Branch Members visit the pubs to ensure that all candidates are worthy of selection.
+All pubs that appear in the guide and those who could possibly make it through to the final selection, go through a surveying process where selected Branch Members visit the pubs to ensure that all candidates are worthy of entry.
 Any Branch Member can take part in this surveying process and therefore if you are interested in being involved then please attend the November Branch Meeting.

 So how do I score the quality of the beer?

 You don't have to be an 'expert' to begin scoring your beer.
 However, it is not about your personal favourite beer receiving the highest scores!
 You may try a beer that isn't to your normal taste but what you need to consider is the quality of that beer, how well the pub has kept it and served it, and score it according to the general guide below.
 It is a simple system of a ten point range from 0 to 5, with half points being used if your opinion of the beer falls between two categories.